zestifyre/Zestifyre/VERCEL_DEPLOYMENT.md

-# Vercel Deployment Guide for Zeptifier
+# Vercel Deployment Guide for Zestifyre

 ## Step 1: Connect GitHub to Vercel